gamedev4995/Challenge-6/Arena.md

 <img width="320" alt="Screenshot 2024-11-07 201944" src="https://github.com/user-attachments/assets/d0d8885e-ce60-49a7-a624-4f4929250c93">

-For the trigger to work, we added a box collider (Add Component > Physics > Box Collider)
+For the trigger to work, we added a box collider (Add Component > Physics > Box Collider).

 <img width="292" alt="Screenshot 2024-11-05 132207" src="https://github.com/user-attachments/assets/d532b58d-f705-495f-80f6-3f663a12d103">

-Checked the 'Is Trigger' box
+Checked the 'Is Trigger' box.

 <img width="320" alt="Screenshot 2024-11-08 145159" src="https://github.com/user-attachments/assets/1b8ba85d-0e5b-4fbd-8d4b-76778a191012">

-Added a layer
+Added a layer.

 <img width="320" alt="Screenshot 2024-11-08 150030" src="https://github.com/user-attachments/assets/954bee1d-9034-4c69-9c7d-2b8372df4e4c">

 ## Arena
 With this template we proceeded to begin creating the arena.
-_Note:_ the following models come from the Sci-fi Styled Modular Pack that is free to download from the asset store.
+___Note:___ the following models come from the Sci-fi Styled Modular Pack that is free to download from the asset store.

 ### Floor
 Starting off with the floor, we grabbed the floor_5 model from the Sci-fi pack and scaled it roughly to the size we wanted.

 <img width="292" alt="Screenshot 2024-11-07 142630" src="https://github.com/user-attachments/assets/7f5449c4-27f2-45f2-946d-dfd9cb6cb82d">

-_Note:_ Be sure to add a box collider and a layer as well.
+___Note:___ Be sure to add a box collider and a layer as well.

 We then proceeded to duplicate this floor panel and placed them side by side until forming a 4x4 area (16 floors).